thaw-ui/thaw/demo_markdown/docs/_guide/development/guide.md

 ### Code style

-It is recommended to use the Rust style instead of the functional stule in the newly added reactive code.
+It is recommended to use the Rust style instead of the functional style in the newly added reactive code.

 ```rust
 RwSignal::new(12) // ✅